Seattle police say prepared for more protests after May Day clashes

 Three officers were hurt, including one who suffered a broken wrist and another with a dislocated shoulder, police said.

-Law enforcement was ready in the event of more protests, department spokesman Drew Fowler said.
+Law enforcement was prepared for more weekend protests, department spokesman Drew Fowler said.

 "We are prepared to support all demonstrations of free speech," he said in an email.
 "However if there is physical violence or property destruction we will take action to protect public safety."